-Financial instruments policy
+Financial instruments

 Financial instruments are recorded at fair value when acquired or issued.
 In subsequent periods, financial assets with actively traded markets are reported at fair value, with any unrealized gains and losses reported in income.
 All other financial instruments are reported at amortized cost, and tested for impairment at each reporting date.
-Transaction costs on the acquisition, sale, or issue of financial instruments are expensed when incurred.